JinxLv/StyleSegv1-One-shot-image-segmentation/README.md

 The visualization of our proposed Image-aligned Style Transformation module.
 <img src="./Figure/Fourier_vis.png" width="900px">

 Boxplots of Dice scores of 35 brain regions for comparison methods on OASIS dataset.
-The brain regions are presented under the names and are ranked by the average numbers of the region voxels in decreasing order.
+The brain regions are presented under the plot and are ranked by the average numbers of the region voxels in decreasing order.
 <img src="./Figure/boxplot.png" width="1000px">